 Koh Kradan is by far the closest to a paradise island we get on this island hopping tour.
 It’s a small island in the Trang Province, not too many resorts here at all.
 The island is named from its oblong shape and has an area of approximately 600 acres or 2.4 square kilometers.

 This is also a calm and relaxed island (as the other ones in this itinerary).
 No crowds, party people or disturbance of any kind.
 People come here for the great snorkeling and beaches.
 And to relax, far away from their stressful lives back home.
-The Paradise Beach has been voted as one of the top beaches in all of Thailand several times.
+The Paradise Beach (the main beach) has been voted as one of the top beaches in all of Thailand several times.
 I can assure you it’s well worth that title!
+Add to that, the Sunset Beach on the other side of the island.

 This is definitely a place I could recommend when travelling with children, the beach is perfectly suited for families.